Tell criminals they can’t bring their cell phones to jail, and “they turn in to puddles of mush”

 “No, better yet,” she said with a chuckle, “imagine you have a different vibrating tattoo for every one of your twenty or so customers and they’re all going nuts trying to reach you at the same time.”

 This “fake news” article is part of the Humor Times Faux News series, satirizing real news stories, politicians and celebrities of the day.
 (However, in this story, the bit about the vibrating tattoos is real!)
-If you have ideas for fake news articles (even if not totally fleshed out yet), send them to the Humor Times, and if we like it, we’ll contact you about using them.
+If you have ideas for fake news articles (even if not totally fleshed out yet), contact us, and if we like it, we’ll contact you about using them.
 Meanwhile, tell your friends about us!
 Thank you.